 Interdepartmental Collaborations: The department works collaboratively with Milwaukee County Parks Department in community gardening, natural areas improvements, nature and ecological education, horticulture services at Boerner Botanical Gardens and support to a significant strategic planning process.
 Extension is further developing a good working relationship with the Department on Aging.
 The Extension Director serves on the Special Advisory Committee on Senior Dining and three staff presented to the Commission on the programs offered by UW Extension that would be of benefit to seniors.
 The Urban Agriculture program has begun to work with the House of Corrections to utilize HOC inmates to help with the various infrastructure needs of the Community Gardens Rental Program.
 The office will finalize its County Continuity Plan with the Office of Emergency Management.
 On an ongoing basis, we work collaboratively with Emergency Medical Services to ensure that Building A - which is our shared educational and office space - is available to the public for training and meeting purposes.
 We work to further ensure the safety of County and Extension staff within and around the facility.
 Through the Precollege Institute program, the department collaborated with the Milwaukee County Research Park to hold 14 Saturday enrichment sessions for 150 middle and high school youth.
 With funds from a grant, UW Extension was able to provide a nominal fee to the MCRP for the Saturday sessions.
 Should the program be refunded, we will enter into discussions for similar accommodations.
 The department will assess the feasibility of further collaboration with the office of Sustainability in 2016 as UW Extension has access to studies and a statewide network of specialists in this field.
 UW Extension will continue to maximize the use of classrooms and meeting rooms for educational and community programs at Children's Adolescent Treatment Center (CATC) Building A, to hold down costs of off-site room rental, staff time, and mileage for conducting programs.
 This provides savings in offsite instructional costs.
+A new feature that will be in place by fall of 2015 will be an interactive technology center as a result of a grant received by the UW Extension office.
+This interactive center will be available to EMS and other County departments once established.
 The final value of Extension services is that most department services are provided free of charge or at a nominal fee, making services affordable for most county residents.